 - 42% of retail video viewers prefer to shop at stores with video displays.
 Customers can find video walls as entertaining and informative.
-Modern video technology such as 4K HDTV displays provide an impressive picture quality.
+Modern video technology such as 4K HDTV displays provides impressive picture quality.

 - Digital signage can reduce perceived wait times at checkouts by as much as 35% by connecting with internal line management systems or displaying useful information.